DanielTockan/Skii/README.md

 This week-long project expanded on my frontend React skills developed for my [Crypto-Index](https://github.com/DanielTockan/Crypto-Index) project, but with an integrated backend using MongoDB and Mongoose as the base technologies.
 Given that this was a larger group project consisting of 4 people, Git and GitHub were the collaboration and version control tools used for all work.

-I contributed to most aspects of the front-end and back-end,but had my own areas of focus - these will be highlighted.
-Many external libraries were used to enhance the client-side experience throughout the apps components.
+I contributed to most aspects of the front-end and back-end, but had my own areas of focus - these will be highlighted.
+Many external libraries were used to enhance the client-side experience throughout the app's components.
 I implemented the Cloudinary widget library for image uploads for registered users with added crop functionality.

 Upon completion, Skii was deployed using Heroku.